wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * SQL Server 2019 Enterprise on Windows Server 2019 (and earlier 2014, 2017)?
    <br /><br />

-   B. "SQL managed" (single) "instances" have always up-to-date OSs managed by Azure.
+   B. "SQL managed instances" are managed by Microsoft to provide always-up-to-date OSs managed by Azure.
 Used for "Arc" running Azure on customer on-prem. data centers. [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/managed-instance/index">DOCS</a>]

-   C. Azure "SQL databases" are totally managed by Microsoft in its Azure cloud as serverless hyperscale databases designed to be fault-tolerant and highly available [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/database/index">DOCS</a>] The different cloud options:
+   C. Azure "SQL databases" are totally managed by Microsoft in its Azure cloud as <strong>serverless</strong> hyperscale infrastructure designed to be fault-tolerant and highly available [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/database/index">DOCS</a>] The different "SQL database" options:

    * Single (SQL) database
    * Elastic pool to manage and scale multiple databases with varying and unpredictable usage patterns, sharing a single set of resources (at a prescribed budget). [<a target="_blank" href="https://learn.microsoft.com/en-us/azure/azure-sql/database/elastic-pool-overview">DOCS</a>] NOTE: Dedicated SQL pools (formerly SQL DW)